Shlisselburg: Industry

 There are several shipyards in Shlisselburg.

 The main company operating in the city is Nevsky shipyard, which was founded in 1913 when the ship repair workshops were established.
 The main activities of the company are shipbuilding, ship repair, modernization and renovation and machine-building.

 Transportation

 The railway platform of Petrokrepost, which has passenger service to Ladozhsky railway station in St. Petersburg, is located on the other bank of the Neva opposite of Shlisselburg.

-The A120 road, which encircles St. Petersburg, and the M18 Highway, which connects St. Petersburg and Murmansk, pass several kilometers south of the town.
+The A120 highway, which encircles St. Petersburg, and the M18 Highway, which connects St. Petersburg and Murmansk, pass several kilometers south of the town.

 The Neva and Lake Ladoga are navigable.
 In the beginning of the 19th century, a system of canals bypassing Lake Ladoga was built, which at the time was a part of Mariinsky Water System, connecting the Neva with the Volga River.
 In particular, the New Ladoga Canal connects the Volkhov and the Neva Rivers.
 It replaced the Old Ladoga Canal built by Peter the Great, which thus became disused and decayed.
 The canals collectively are known as the Ladoga Canal.
 The canals originate from the Neva in Shlisselburg.